 The sap is very sweet and is ingested in both alcoholic and non-alcoholic forms.
 It will start to ferment just a few hours after it’s harvested, so to keep it non-alcoholic, it’s often mixed with lime juice.

-Toddy palms also produce dates, of course, although a tree may only produce 15 lbs.
-(7 kg.) of fruit in a season.
+Toddy palms also produce dates, of course, although a tree may only produce 15 pounds (7 kg.) of fruit in a season.
 The sap is the real star.

 Growing Toddy Palms